“A tisket, a tasket, a green and yellow basket.” Well, in this case a red bucket!

 The egg hunt areas are open daily from 10am to 3pm.

 You will reserve tickets and select your egg hunt time.
 It’s best to be there within an hour of your egg hunt time so you can be there a bit before it starts so the kids don’t miss out.

 Tickets & Prices

-Kids ages 3 to 17 are only $10, ages 2 and under are free and adults are $12 per person.
+Kids ages 3 to 17 are only $10 (weekdays) and $12 (weekends) when you pay online in advance, ages 2 and under are free and adults are $12 (weekdays) and $14 (weekends) per person.

 On spring weekends, the farm provides military and veteran families up to 5 complimentary admission tickets.
 Note: the egg hunt add-on is not included.

 Other Annual Events at the Farm (& The Fan Club)